zhangsu/ccspec/README.md

 });
 ```

+#### Before and after all hooks

+Before all hooks are executed before executing all examples in the enclosing example group.
-Before and after hooks can also be used in the nested example groups to only
+After all hook is executed after all examples and after each hooks in the
-apply to the immediate enclosing example group:
+enclosing example group.

 ```c++
 class Student {